Prastiwar/Go-flow/README.md

 ### caching

 Caching package introduces dependency inversion over third-party cache libraries.
-In case third-party does not follow the contract your infrastructure should implement adapter for this specific library to fulfill Cache interface.
+In case the third party does not follow the contract your infrastructure should implement an adapter for this specific library to fulfill Cache interface.
 In-memory caching interface requires a minimum of TTL support and any storing acceptance for any value.
-If third-party package does accept only byte slice (e.g [bigcache](https://github.com/allegro/bigcache)) as a value it would need to make use of encoding/decoding internally to fulfill contract.
+If a third-party package does accept only byte slice (e.g [bigcache](https://github.com/allegro/bigcache)) as a value it would need to make use of encoding/decoding internally to fulfill a contract.

 ### config